getcarina/getcarina.com/_posts/2016-03-02-lets-build-a-reactive-map.md

 }
 ```

-Let's go ahead and export this function for use by node.

-Try this out by appending this to the bottom of fakes.js
+Let's export this function for use by node.
+Try this out by appending this to the bottom of `fakes.js`:

 ```
 livePlayers(players).take(4).subscribe(x => console.log(x))
 ```

-and run `fakes.js` to get output like:
+Then, run `fakes.js` to get output like the following:

 ```
 { name: 'Robust Aaliyah',